pereznetworks/My-Random-Quotes-Web-App/README.md

 # TechDegree Project 1  - Random Quotes

-  this is a TeamTreehouse Tech Degree Unit 1, Project 1 for learning javascript, html/css the separate js, css and html files are for ease of reference in development the code in this project is NOT FOR A PRODUCTION environment
+  this is Project 1, part of TeamTreehouse Tech Degree Unit 1, for learning javascript and html/css the separate js, css and html files are for ease of reference in development the code in this project is NOT FOR A PRODUCTION environment